tiechui1994/gopdf/markdown/src/mark.md

 ## This is H2
 ### This is H3 with some extra pounds ###
 #### You get the idea ####
-##### I don't need extra pounds at the end
+##### I do not need extra pounds at the end
 ###### H6 is the max

 Links
 =====

-Let's link to a few sites.
-First, let's use the bare URL, like <https://www.github.com>.
+Let us link to a few sites.
+First, let us use the bare URL, like <https://www.github.com>.
 Great for text, but ugly for HTML.
 Next is an inline link to [Google](https://www.google.com).
 A little nicer.
 This is a reference-style link to [Wikipedia] [1].
-Lastly, here's a pretty link to [Yahoo].
+Lastly, here is a pretty link to [Yahoo].
 The reference-style and pretty links both automatically use the links defined below, but they could be defined *anywhere* in the markdown and are removed from the HTML.
 The names are also case insensitive, so you can use [YaHoO] and have it link properly.

 [1]: https://www.wikipedia.org
 [Yahoo]: https://www.yahoo.com